 WPI sends eBills twice a year, for the fall and spring semesters.
 Fall bills are emailed to the student’s WPI email address in July and are due in August.
 Spring bills are emailed in December and are due in January.
 WPI does not bill per term within the semester i.e., A, B, C, D. If you register within one week prior to the bill due date you are required to pay at the time you register or by the due date on any eBill statement you receive.
 Any registration within the semester i.e., A, B, C, D, or late registration for course(s) payment is due at the time of registration.

 Non-matriculated students (not enrolled in a WPI degree program) are required to pay at the time of registration for all semesters.
 Failure to pay will result in the student being dropped from any course(s) within 48 hours.
 Additionally, no third party letter(s) of credit are accepted for non-matriculated students, the student must pay for the course(s) and be reimbursed.
+There is no payment plan available for non-matriculated students.
+Students that are administratively withdrawn due to failure to pay within the required time are subject to an Administrative Reinstatement Fee.

 For E-Term(Summer) if a WPI matriculated student registers prior to a week before the first day of class they will receive an eBill.
 E-Term typically has two due dates, an E1 due date and an E2 & projects.
 If a student registers within one week before or after the start of the E-Term session, payment is due at the time of registration.